-Tip: If your room is rectangular with one side much longer, you can put a darker colour on the wall opposite the entrance to make the room look more balanced.
+Tip: If your room is rectangular with one side much longer, you can put a darker colour on the shorter wall farthest to the entrance to make the room look more balanced.

 Do you have a balcony?
 What do you plan to do with it?
 If your balcony has enough space and sunlight, you can consider putting some plants for adding more life to it.
 You should consider putting a weather-friendly table and 2 chairs if the space permits and the view from the balcony is good.
 You will love sitting there and chilling in the evening and early morning.